microsoft/hlsl-specs/docs/DesignMeetingMinutes/Template.md

+---
-# Design Meeting Minutes: YYYY/MM/DD
+title: "Design Meeting Minutes: YYYY/MM/DD"
+---

 > NOTE: Please read the [terms of participation](DesignMeetingTerms.txt)
 > ("Terms") prior to joining the Teams meeting.
 You joining the Teams meeting